bvk/past/README.md

   show        Decrypts a password-file and prints it's content.
 ```

-Browser extension is designed to be as minimal as possible.
-As of now, users
-cannot create or configure a password-store, but can add new entries and can
+Browser extension enables most of the password-store operations and a few GPG
+keyring operations.
+Following is the list of operations browser extension can
+perform:

+1. Initialize the GPG keyring, including create, delete, import and export
+encryption keys.

+2. Create a new password-store or import an exiting password-store from remote
+git repositories.

+3. Search, view, add, remove and edit password-store entries.

+4. Add or remote GPG keys to password-stores

+5. Sync local password-store changes to the remote or sync changes from the
+remote password-store.

-copy passwords to the clipboard.
-Passwords copied into the clipboard are
+Also, note that passwords copied into the clipboard are cleared after 10
-cleared after 10 seconds automatically.
+seconds automatically.

 SCREENSHOTS
 -----------